ligujie123/ligujie123.github.io/_pages/about.md

 Welcome!

 I am Gujie Li, a Ph.D.
 Candidate in Information Systems from [Robert H. Smith School of Business](https://www.rhsmith.umd.edu), University of Maryland.
-You may find a current copy of my CV here.
+You may find a current copy of my CV here, and contact me via `gujieli AT umd DOT edu`

 `research interests`: AI, multimodal communication, bias and discrimination in healthcare, education, marketing; entertainment and cultural industry